 What the evening feels like.

-Gather after sunset, put on your glow necklace, take a turn at the telescope and binoculars, watch the apps, and see what the Gulf gives us.
+Gather after sunset, put on your glow necklace, take a turn at the telescope and binocular tripod, watch the Stellarium sky-app view, and see what the Gulf gives us.

 1Glow Necklace Check-In